Types of meters

 Interval meters

 Interval meters record how much electricity is used every 30 minutes.
 This means you can have different electricity rates for usage at different times of the day, depending on the tariff you sign up to with your electricity retailer.
 Some of the benefits of interval meters include more detailed information on your energy use and the opportunity for pricing plans that provide incentives to reduce your demand for electricity during peak times.
-For this reason, these meters are also known as time of use meters.
+For this reason, these meters are also known as time-of-use meters.
+Learn more about time-of-use tariffs.

 Interval meters are all electronic.
 The display of the interval meter is programmed to show the date and time (in Eastern Standard Time as required by the National Electricity Rules) as well as the total kilowatt hours (kWh).